pivot-access-ltd/bma-offline-docs/src/concepts-and-terms.md

 <a href="#heading--cloud-init"><h2 id="heading--cloud-init">Cloud-init</h2></a>

 Cloud-init is the industry-standard method for initialising cloud instances, independent of platform.
 It allows you to automatically provision operating system images, bringing them to a fully running state.
-It also allows you to customize networking, storage, user space, applications, and various other components of a functioning system.
+It also allows you to customise networking, storage, user space, applications, and various other components of a functioning system.

 There are four stages of cloud-init action:

 1. Local initialisation - this "as-early-as-possible" stage configures system elements that must be set up before the system can be made fully operational, such as networking configuration, including bridges, VLANs, bonds, and so forth.

-2. Initialization - this second stage runs as soon as the network connections are up and running, taking care of custom storage configurations, disk volume expansion, block device setup and filesystem allocations.
+2. Initialisation - this second stage runs as soon as the network connections are up and running, taking care of custom storage configurations, disk volume expansion, block device setup and filesystem allocations.

 3. Module configuration - stage three configures the necessary meta-tools to allow full system configuration, such as SSH, apt/yum, and NTP.